czyys/dustforceguide/README.md

 I hope that what I've written here proves to be useful.
 Have fun dusting and see you on the leaderboards!

-Big thank you to Zaandaa for reading through the guide and suggesting some improvements, and indapop for his input on controller related parts.
+Thank you to Zaandaa, gonx, indapop, Alexspeedy and Skyhawk for suggesting various improvements to the guide.

 And finally, some clips in the guide feature custom maps or just fog triggers made by Linley, Leap, C, Giamma, Dustcreep and Alexspeedy.